jambombs24/Enhanced_and_Modernized/README.md

 - Select whatever drive you plan to install Skyrim on.
 - Select the "Custom size" option.
 - Set the minimum to at least 20480 (20GB), and the maximum to something higher (recommended: 40960 (40GB)).
-  - Note: You need to have enough free space on your drive to fit the whole page file.
+  - You need to have enough free space on your drive to fit the whole page file, even after intsalling this list.
 - Press "Set" to commit your changes.
 - Keep pressing OK until you get out of all the settings windows.
 - Restart your computer.